 Cornwall is an inspiration for many artists, especially those who are inspired by the light, the landscape and the people.
-Nowadays theses artists’ work are known internationally, however, you can still view their art in many galleries around Cornwall.
-So for the budding artist, or for those who love visiting galleries in their spare time, we’ve collated a list of our favourite art galleries in Cornwall to visit.
+Nowadays theses artists’ work are known internationally.
+However, you can still view their art in many galleries around Cornwall.
+So for the budding artist, or for those who love visiting galleries in their spare time, we’ve collated a list of our favourite art galleries in Cornwall to visit…

 With abstract artists and a diverse range of artwork influenced by modern British painting from the 1960s onwards, fall in love with the Tate.
 The featured exhibition: Haegue Yang’s Strange Attractors brings together new and existing works spanning installation, sculpture, drawing, collage and painting.
 Haegue Yang is renowned for creating immersive environments from a diverse range of materials.
-This exhibition can be viewed until May 2021.

 Newlyn Art Gallery

 For 125 years Newlyn Art Gallery has been bringing the best in contemporary art to audiences in the south west.

 The gallery was redeveloped in 2007 and in addition, they opened a second venue, The Exchange.
 With two venues, the art galleries are able to offer an internationally recognised contemporary art programme in the far west of the UK.

 With over 2000 artworks that range from Pre-Raphaelite and British Impressionist paintings to contemporary prints, photography and a children’s illustration archive, Falmouth Art Gallery offers a vibrant exhibition programme.
 So there is always something new and exciting for all ages to see!